priyanshusharma06/Hello-World/README.md

 # Hello-World
 Basics about Git Hub
-This is the trial test to verify the merging of branches to master
+This is the trial test to verify the merging of branches to master /n now trying something new